rocky-linux/documentation/docs/books/web_services/07-high-availability.md

 sudo pcs node unstandby server1
 ```

+!!!
+Note
-Note that once server1 has been `unstandby`, the cluster returns to its normal state, but the resource is not transferred back to server1: it remains on server2.
+Once server1 has been `unstandby`, the cluster returns to its normal state, but the resource is not transferred back to server1: it remains on server2.

 ##### Service configuration

 You will install the Apache service on both nodes of your cluster.
-This service is only started on the active node, and will switch nodes at the same time as the VIP if a failure of the active node occurs.
+This service is only started on the active node and will switch nodes at the same time as the VIP if the active node fails.

-Refer to the apache chapter for detailed installation instructions.
+Refer to the Apache chapter for detailed installation instructions.

 You must install `httpd` on both nodes: